kalbhor/tracesite/README.md

 # tracesite

-Go implementation of the traceroute tool
+*tracesite is a simple Go implementation of the traceroute tool*

+#### Check out the [blog post](https://blog.kalbhor.xyz/post/implementing-traceroute-in-go/) on explanation

 ## Install :
 - Download binary from [releases](https://github.com/kalbhor/tracesite/releases)